Skip to main contentAccessibility Statement

-Local Development Scheme 2022 to 2025
+Local Development Scheme 2023 to 2026

 1 Introduction

-1.3 This LDS covers a three-year period and sets out details of the Development Plan Documents (DPDs) that North Northamptonshire Council intends to produce, and the timetable for their production.
+1.2 This LDS covers a 3-year period and sets out details of the Development Plan Documents (DPDs) that North Northamptonshire Council intends to produce, and the timetable for their production.
 It also includes an assessment of the roles and responsibilities of those involved in their production; a reflection on the relationship with Neighbourhood Plans and other documents; and an assessment of risks and contingencies as part of the programme to adoption.

-1.4 The LDS will be kept up-to-date on the Council’s website to allow local communities and other interested parties to keep track of the Council’s progress, aware of critical phases of plan preparation, and alert to when the key stages will occur.
+1.3 The LDS will be kept up-to-date on the Council’s website to allow local communities and other interested parties to keep track of the Council’s progress, aware of critical phases of plan preparation, and alert to when the key stages will occur.

 2 North Northamptonshire Development Framework – current position